Steve's been an online music writer for seven years and has personal experience organizing his equipment for gigs.

 Bush had more success in '95 and '96 with "Comedown" and "Glycerine" from the album Sixteen Stone, but it's "Machinehead" that gets played most often by rock cover bands.
 Of those three hit songs, the latter is the most upbeat and dance-able, lending itself well to the bar and club scene.

-28. "Man in the Box" Alice in Chains
+28. "Man in the Box" by Alice in Chains

 1991 was the year that grunge was introduced to the masses, and one of the pioneers was Seattle's Alice in Chains.
 The album Facelift was released the prior year, but the band broke through with the single and video for "Man in a Box" and never looked back.
 Even after the passing of lead singer Layne Stayley in 2002, AiC continues to put out new material and tour.
 But this song defines the group, and just about every cover band musician knows and has covered it at some point.

-29. "Mary Jane's Last Dance" Tom Petty and the Heartbreakers
+29. "Mary Jane's Last Dance" by Tom Petty and the Heartbreakers

 Tom Petty and the Heartbreakers released a Greatest Hits album in 1993 and included this song, which may or may not be referencing a popular herbal party favor.
 The song hit #14 on the Billboard Hot 100, making it Petty's first Top 20 hit of the '90s.
 Even though the song rides along at a moderate tempo, it usually gets people onto the dance floor.